sumiya11/Groebner.jl/README.md

 The package provides Groebner bases computation interface in pure Julia with the performance comparable to Singular.
-`Groebner.jl` works over finite fields and the rationals, and supports various monomial orderings.
+`Groebner.jl` works over finite fields and over the rationals, and supports various monomial orderings.

 For documentation and more please check out https://sumiya11.github.io/Groebner.jl

+Groebner.jl can be extended : how the code is structured .

 ## How to use Groebner.jl?